 Can You Get High on Fentanyl Patches?

 Fentanyl abuse and addiction have taken the country by storm in recent years.
-According to the National Institute on Drug Abuse, 59.8 percent of the drug-related overdose deaths that occurred in the year 2017 directly involved fentanyl.
-This potent synthetic opioid is between 50 and 100 times more potent than morphine and taking even slightly more than the recommended dose can result in immediate fatality.
+According to the National Institute on Drug Abuse, over 56,000 overdose deaths in 2020 directly involved synthetic opioids (primarily fentanyl).
+Fentanyl is between 50 and 100 times more potent than morphine, and taking even slightly more than the recommended dose can result in immediate fatality.
 Fentanyl can be taken in numerous ways – the most common is in pill form.
 Fentanyl can be swallowed, injected, or administered through a topical patch.

 Fentanyl Addiction and Transdermal Patches

-Regardless of how the drug is taken, it is extremely habit-forming and can result in physical dependence in a short matter of days or weeks.
+Regardless of how fentanyl is taken, it is extremely habit-forming and can result in physical dependence in days or weeks.
 There are many signs and symptoms of fentanyl addiction, including:

 - Significant mood swings, usually marked by agitation or angry outbursts